ropats16/pl-gh-backup-guide/README.md

 - Under "Secrets and variables," select "Actions" and then click "New Repository Secret."
 - Add a new secret with "Name" as "WALLET", paste your Arweave wallet's JWK into the "Secret" field, and click "Add secret."

-Add a new secret with WALLET for "Name," your Arweave wallet's JWK in the "Secret" field, and click the "Add secret" button.

 ### *2. Creating a new Workflow*

 The next step is creating a new GitHub Actions workflow as follows:

 - Go to the "Actions" tab.
-- On the "Get started with GitHub Actions" page, select "Set up a workflow yourself."
+- When setting up an action for the first time in the repository, you will be directed to the "Get started with GitHub Actions" page.
+Otherwise, click "New workflow" to navigate to the "Choose a workflow" page.
+- Select "Set up a workflow yourself."
 - Copy and paste the following YAML code into the .yml file, then commit the changes:

 ```yaml